Attention divas, here are all the karaoke joints and KTV bars to hit in Singapore when the urge to sing hits hard

 Some might call it cheesy, but karaoke has got to be one of our ultimate guilty pleasures (fun fact: our very own Honeycombers gals got kicked out of one of these karaoke bars for having faaaaar too much fun).
-It doesn’t matter if you’re a bathroom singer, show-stopping diva or can’t hold a note to save your life – KTV bars provide a safe space to just sing and have a ball of a time with friends and families.
-(Although a duet of ‘Sometimes When We Touch with a sibling is NOT a good idea, and yes we’ve had to witness that.)
-So… clear your throat, do some lip trills and get ready to impress us with your talent (or lack thereof) at these best karaoke bars in Singapore.
+Doesn’t matter if you’re a bathroom singer, show-stopping diva or can’t hold a note to save your life – KTV bars provide a safe space to just sing and have a ball of a time with friends and families.
+So… clear your throat, do some lip trills and breathing exercises and get ready to impress us with your talent (or lack thereof) at these karaoke bars in Singapore.
+Hit that track!

 Established since August 2002, this familiar name is the largest karaoke chain in Singapore, with eight outlets furbished with state-of-the-art karaoke systems.
 Often decked with a slew of Chinese songs (don’t worry; there are English songs too!), here’s where you’ll often discover aspiring Mandopop divas.
 Riding on their popularity, they’ve also launched K suites, a more upmarket boutique-style karaoke lounge at Bugis+ and Orchard Parade Hotel.